Murdo MacLeod: Playing career

 MacLeod made his name with Dumbarton in the mid-1970s.
 He earned selection by the Scottish League in 1978, playing in a 1–1 draw against the Italian League.
 MacLeod moved to Celtic later that year for a £100,000 transfer fee.
-During his nine years at Celtic Park, MacLeod won five league titles, two Scottish Cups and one League Cup.
-MacLeod has the distinction of being awarded with scoring the greatest ever Old Firm goal, in a vote by Celtic supporters in 2000; the goal helped Celtic win the league championship in 1979, in a decisive match against Rangers.
+During his nine years at Celtic Park, MacLeod won four league titles, two Scottish Cups and one League Cup.
+MacLeod scored a goal that helped Celtic win the league championship in 1979, in a decisive match against Rangers.
+In 2000, Celtic supporters voted that it was the greatest ever goal scored in an Old Firm derby game.

 MacLeod rejected a contract offer from Celtic in May 1987 and moved to German club Borussia Dortmund a month later.
 MacLeod played in 103 Bundesliga games during four years at the Westfalenstadion.
 He won the German Cup and Super Cup in 1989.
 He returned to Scotland with Hibernian, where he captained the club to a victory in the 1991 Scottish League Cup Final.

 MacLeod had to wait until late in his career before becoming a Scotland regular.
 He made his debut appearance as a substitute against England in the 1985 Rous Cup.
 He made his first starting appearance for Scotland in October 1986, aged 28.
 MacLeod went on to win a total of 20 caps, playing in the 1990 FIFA World Cup tournament.